traneio/arrows/README.md

 Both implementations have similar behavior, but they mirror the interface of the underlying `Future` to make the migration easier.

+## Overview

-The library is inspired by the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf).
-It introduces Arrows as a way to express computations statically.
+This library is inspired by the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf), which introduces `Arrow`s as a way to express computations statically.
 For instance, this monadic computation:

 ```scala
 import com.twitter.util.Future